rvnryn/Capstone-Project/README.md

 									</thead>
 										<tr style='border-bottom: 1px solid #eee;'>
 											<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Supplier/page.tsx'>page.tsx</a></b></td>
-											<td style='padding: 8px;'>- The <code>frontend/app/Features/Supplier/page.tsx</code> file serves as the main interface for managing supplier data within the application<br>- It provides a user-centric view that enables users to view, search, edit, and delete supplier records<br>- This component integrates with the applications authentication context to tailor functionality based on user roles and leverages API hooks to fetch and manipulate supplier information efficiently<br>- Overall, it acts as the central hub for supplier-related operations, seamlessly connecting the user interface with backend data services to support supplier management workflows within the broader application architecture.</td>
+											<td style='padding: 8px;'>- The <code>frontend/app/Features/Supplier/page.tsx</code> file serves as the main interface for managing supplier data within the application<br>- It provides a user-centric view that enables users to view, search, edit, and delete supplier records<br>- This component integrates with backend APIs to fetch and manipulate supplier information, ensuring real-time updates and data consistency<br>- Overall, it acts as the central hub for supplier-related operations, supporting the broader architecture by facilitating seamless data interaction and user engagement in the supplier management workflow.</td>
 										</tr>
 									</table>
 									<!-- View_Supplier Submodule -->